mendomakers/RobotInterfaceBoard/InstallEclipse.md

 ![Select this Eclipse](/docs/whichEclpse.png)

-Install Eclipse on C drive if using lab machine
+Install Eclipse on C drive if using personal

 ```
 C:\eclipse\